slelyukh/Minecraft-Clone/Feature ReadMEs/physics_readme.txt

 	by a small amount.
 Then I used terrain.getblock to check if the block was empty or not.
 If so, I made my acceleration vector in the y direction -1
 -Player Collision
-	I implemented this as suggested in class by using the grid march function given in class to send a ray originating from each of the 12 corners of the player.
+	I implemented this as suggested in class by using a grid march function to send a ray originating from each of the 12 corners of the player.
 If the ray hit a block, then I would adjust the movement amount to move to just up to the block.
 -Block Removing